saminitz/Remote-Keyboard-Server/README.md

 ### Clients

-Paste the following code in the DOM Console of the client (You can open it in most browsers with `F12`)
+Go to the URL [about:blank](about:blank) and then paste the following code in the DOM Console of the client (You can open it in most browsers with `F12`)
 ```js
 const DOMAIN_OR_IP = 'your.domain';
 const PORT = 8080;